wtumber/com519_project/project_code/README.md

 2. node seeder
 3. npm run dev

+### Notes
-img holds images for the portfolio as well as images which might be used on the site.
+The `img/` directory holds images for the portfolio as well as any images used on the site.